 Which oils work in modern front wheel drive gearboxes?

 For LSD boxes the LSD should work.
 There is only one LSD additive that every LSD gear oil manufacturer uses.
 The combination of synchros and LSD unit are at odds, so Driven thinks manufacturers must engineer the synchros to work with this sort of set up.

 What is the best oil for a Jerico Drag 4-speed box?

 Joe Gibbs used to use these in their NASCARs and the Driven MTF was perfect.

 What application is the mineral Driven GL4 gear oil aimed at?

 The combination of mineral base and lower EP rating provides better bite for brass synchros while protecting the soft metal components from the aggressive effects of high EP.

-It is aimed at classic cars, where the use of synthetic oils even with lower EP ratings prove too slippery for effective working of the synchros.
+It is aimed at classic cars, where the use of synthetic oils, even with lower EP ratings, proves too slippery for effective working of the synchros.

 No, the additive packs are different.